logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 Happily, I stayed focused on what was important this year.

 Which is good!
-Because years don't come cheap, and I'm turning thirty soon.
+Because years don't come cheap.

-As my friends get pregnant and married, what feels near -- what I fear
+As my friends get pregnant and married, what feels near, what I fear

 is the passage of time.
-Time feels most dear.
+Time feels so dear.

 **Slow down there, cowboy**